wiris/santoku/README.md

 This repository contains a set of tools to be used in AWS services like Amazon's ETL: AWS Glue.

+## Sharing Git credentials with your container

+More info [here](https://code.visualstudio.com/docs/remote/containers#_using-ssh-keys) and it works for Windows and Linux.

 ## Packaging

 To create the package execute: